PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/react/2020-05-01-react-components.md

 <h3>A Note on Functional vs Class Components</h3>
 <p>
 This project is going to strictly use functional components.
 Before React Hooks were released in 2019, using ES6 classes were typically preferred for more complex components.
 Many code examples and code bases built before then will likely use class components.
 It's good to be aware of when searching for help online and when working in other code bases.
 This topic can lead you down an entire rabbit hole but, for now, just know that when a component starts with 'function' it's a functional component, and when it starts with 'class', it's a class component.
-Easy peasy!
 </p>

 <figure>